ddc-java-13/capstone-proposal-wyldus/docs/index.md

 ### Functionality
-* Show location of mineral deposits
+* Show location of listed mineral deposits
 * Organize mineral data
   * Use photos to show what the mineral looks like